kennethguan1/Schedulebud/README.md

  ## Challenges

 * React library components were used to create the calendar.
-As this was a third party tool, it was difficult to manipulate the components to function as I wanted it to.
+As these were a third party tool, it was difficult to manipulate the components and understand the props passed to them for the components to function as I wanted it to.

 ## Future Implementations

-* Currently, the event slots are sized too big in monthly and weekly view of the calendar.
-Will need to improve the CSS of the calendar along with other components to improve the calendar's design.
+* Currently, the calendar styling is styled minimally to focus on functionality.
+Will need to improve the CSS / styling of the calendar along with its inner components to improve the calendar's design.

-* Would like to add a feature to manually add work orders manually onto the calendar rather than just via csv files.
+* Would like to add a feature to add work orders, locations, and technicians manually onto the calendar rather than just via csv files.